gnollio/stuff/snippets.md

 The following code snippets are just blocks of code I found or created which I wanted to remember.
 This page is primarily used as a reference for me but if you find any of the code useful then I am glad.
 Have a good day. :)

-## Cleos Command to Call Contract Function
+## CLI : Cleos Command to Call Contract Function

 You have to unlock wallet first.